lodowd21/Lan-Way-Roofing/README.md

 Admin Login:
-(Test username: TestAdmin Test password: csci481) https://victorious-sand-018f36a0f.azurestaticapps.net/admin.html This is also accessible on the main page.
-A the very bottom there is a link that says "Admin" in dark blue to the right of the American flag.
+(Test username: TestAdmin Test password: csci481) https://victorious-sand-018f36a0f.azurestaticapps.net/admin.html This is also accessible on the main page, at the very bottom there is a link that says "Admin" in dark blue to the right of the American flag.

 Admin Functions:
 https://victorious-sand-018f36a0f.azurestaticapps.net/admin_functions.html

+The above urls are non-production urls used for testing.
+Once the legacy website is retired, the urls will be updated in dns to https://www.lanway.com/*

 ## Azure
 Microsoft azure is a leading cloud